Borderline personality disorder* is a mental disorder that results in four groups of behavioral symptoms:

 Effective treatments are now available for people who suffer from borderline disorder.
 The main treatments utilized are medications in combination with borderline disorder-specific individual and group psychotherapies.
 It is now increasingly well recognized that structured family involvement in the treatment process substantially improves the results and shortens the length of intensive treatment.

-It is often difficult for people with borderline disorder, and the people who love them, to find sufficient, valid information about the disorder and help in its treatment.
-For example, it is difficult to locate psychiatrists and other mental health professionals who are experienced in treating the disorder.
+The ability to find sufficient, valid information about the disorder, as well as locating professional treatment, remains difficult for people with borderline disorder, and the people who love them.
+However, with the growing research and attention the disorder continues to receive, those in need are now finding it somewhat less difficult to locate psychiatrists and other mental health professionals who are experienced in treating the disorder.
 Sources of additional information about borderline disorder, and guidelines for locating effective care, are provided on this website.
 Click here for borderline disorder resources.

 In spite of a considerable amount of sound research evidence to the contrary, there are a number of popular myths about borderline disorder.
 Unfortunately, these myths increase the stigma associated with the disorder and discourage people with it from seeking effective care.
 These myths are presented and discussed on this website.